tbellembois/gochimitheque/README.md

 # Administrators

 A static administrator `admin@chimitheque.fr` is created during the installation.
-His password must be changed after the first connection.

 You can add a comma separated list of admins emails.
 Accounts must have been created in the application before.
 You should limit the number of admins and set entity managers instead.